jessyborg/connect-payment-integration-paypal-test/README.md

 ## Overview
 The PayPal integration connector contains two modules:
 - Enabler: Acts as a wrapper implementation in which frontend components from PayPal embedded.
 It gives control to checkout product on when and how to load the connector frontend based on business configuration.
 In cases connector is used directly and not through Checkout product, the connector library can be loaded directly on frontend than the PSP one.
-- Processor : Acts as backend services which is middleware to integrate with PayPal platform.
+- Processor: Acts as backend services which is middleware to integrate with PayPal platform.
 It is mainly responsible for managing transactions with PayPal and updating payment entity in composable commerce.  `connect-payment-sdk` will be offered to be used in connector to manage request context, sessions and other tools necessary to transact.

 ```mermaid
 %%{ init : { "theme" : "", "flowchart" : { "defaultRenderer": "dagre-wrapper", "curve" : "linear" }}}%%